 Squirrel poop is similar to that of bats, rats, and mice, except for a few differences; It is light brown or copper-red/rusty, barrel-shaped, and thicker in width.
 And over time, their feces turns white.
 Squirrels would usually poop at their entry points or their nesting place.

 So, if you notice squirrel droppings around your house, in the attic, garage, or your backyard, you should be on the lookout for any squirrels.
-And if you are having a difficult time recognizing or confirming squirrel droppings, call in a professional to identify and handle the situation.
+And if you are having difficulty recognizing or confirming squirrel droppings, call in a professional to identify and handle the situation.
 Remember to proper hygiene after coming in contact with their feces as it carries disease-causing bacteria.

 7. Damages in Your Attic